Cost of Living in San Antonio, TX [2024]

 All things considered, that annual bus pass seems like a pretty good deal.

-According to market data, a meal at an inexpensive restaurant is $18, while you can expect to pay $65 for a nicer, two-person dinner.
+According to market data, a meal at an inexpensive restaurant is $18, while you can expect to pay $70 for a nicer, two-person dinner.
+As with anywhere you live, learning to cook meals at home and embracing new recipes for southern state fare is a good way to save money and lower your cost of living.

 However, if you plan on tackling San Antonio’s dating scene, be aware that there are better cities for singles out there.
 For example, Austin, Texas, is the place to be for singles in Texas!

-As the average single San Antonio resident spends $2,549 annually on healthcare costs, while the average family of four spends $9,016, that’s not an inaccurate assessment.
+Healthcare is also a substantial cost for families across the country, including San Antonio.
+The average single San Antonio resident spends $2,987 annually on healthcare costs, while the average family of four spends $9,644.

 Just be aware that you may have to wait until open enrollment to register for coverage.
 Open enrollment typically starts in November and ends mid-January.

 When you move to a new locale, it can be challenging to estimate your utility costs.
-Luckily, San Antonio residents enjoy a relatively low monthly bill for basic utilities.
+Luckily, San Antonio residents enjoy a relatively low monthly bill for basic utilities at $203.90 per month for a 915 square foot apartment.
+This is lower than the national average of $207.16.

 Spending money isn’t exactly hard in San Antonio.
 The city offers so many entertainment and recreation options.
-You’d be hard-pressed finding enough time to experience them all.
+You’d be hard-pressed to find enough time to experience them all.

-San Antonio’s gym memberships are relatively affordable at just $37.35 on average.
+San Antonio’s gym memberships are relatively affordable at just $43.54 on average.
+If you want to take in a movie after hitting the gym, you'll spend $14 a seat.

 That said, the fantastic weather and plethora of local parks mean you can get your fitness fix without spending a dime.